GNOME/gtk-osx/README.md

 The current policy is that we'll support whatever version of MacOS was released 5 years previously.
-In practice older systems will continue to work as long as Apple didn't break anything between that older system and the 5-year-old release, byt we'll periodically *and without notice* clean up ifdefs and such supporting older systems.
+In practice older systems will continue to work as long as Apple didn't break anything between that older system and the 5-year-old release, but we'll periodically *and without notice* clean up ifdefs and such supporting older systems.
 If you insist on using an old system, check out the last version of Gtk-OSX that supports it and never pull again.
 Make sure that your